 Debt Consolidation Mortgages: Refinancing Into Freedom

-Choosing mortgage refinancing to consolidate debt is effective because of the historically low home loan rates.
+Credit card debt tends to be some of the most expensive in terms of interest rates, with many cards charging upwards of 12-20% interest.
+Whereas mortgage refinancing to consolidate debt is effective because of the historically low home loan rates.
 Think of it this way.
 For every thousand dollars of finance on a house, the average person is paying around four or five dollars.
 Borrowing money cheaper means that it’s possible to save more money, helping individuals pay off higher debts faster and more efficiently.
-For example, refinancing a mortgage for credit card debt can be incredibly helpful.
-Credit card debt tends to be some of the most expensive in terms of interest rates, with many cards charging upwards of 12-20 percent interest.

-If you decide that refinancing your mortgage to consolidate debt is the right choice for you, here are some things you can do to get started.
+If you decide that consolidating debt is the right choice for you, here are some things you can do to get started.